tipsi2022/Medical_Imaging-SRI/README.md

 # Medical Imaging and Machine Learning
-Pixel-Wise Image Segmentation of Biomedical Images using UNET Model and Tensorflow Library.
+Pixel wise Image Segmentation of Biomedical Images to detect Severe Pathology in Lungs and Brain using UNET Model and TensorFlow Library.

 * Link to Dataset -> https://www.kaggle.com/tipsijadav/covid19-ct